top of page

 Cutler Whitely is a biotech venture builder operating at the intersection of advanced therapeutics, medtech, and commercialization strategy.

-He currently serves as a Launchpad Commercialization Associate at LifeX and as Commercial Lead for Myosthenos, a translational biotechnology company selected as a finalist in Nucleate New York’s Activator Program.
-His work focuses on market architecture, capital strategy, technical diligence, and investor-facing execution—building the bridge between lab discovery and scalable enterprise.
+He currently serves as a Launchpad Commercialization Associate at LifeX and as Head of Commercialization & Strategy for Myosthenos, a translational biotechnology company developing first-in-class small molecule therapeutics for RYR1-related myopathies.
+Myosthenos was selected as a finalist in Nucleate New York's Activator Program and received Ipsen's globally evaluated First-in-Class Award — recognizing breakthrough science with clear partnership potential.
+His work focuses on market architecture, indication prioritization, capital strategy, and investor-facing execution — building the bridge from lab discovery to scalable enterprise.

 Cutler's background spans the full stack of biotech innovation:

-• Industry drug discovery at Novartis Institutes for BioMedical Research (NIBR) in early-stage cancer therapeutics
+• Industry drug discovery at Novartis Institutes for BioMedical Research in early-stage cancer therapeutics

 • MedTech venture leadership as Head of R&D and Product Development at Astellar Labs

-• Contract research and manufacturing strategy in business development at Apeloa Pharmaceutical Co., Ltd
+• Contract research and manufacturing strategy in business development at Apeloa Pharmaceuticals

 • Academic research and clinical science at Penn Medicine, Thomas Jefferson University Hospitals, and Drexel University College of Medicine

 He earned a Master of Science in Biotechnology (4.0 GPA) from Brown University, where his thesis focused on active targeting antifungal drug delivery systems and commercialization strategy.
-He is currently completing his Executive MBA at Columbia Business School, where he is active in the Aerospace & Defense Club, Venture Capital Club, and Health Care Industry Association.
+He holds an MBA from Columbia Business School.

-His focus today is building durable biotechnology platforms that translate complex science into measurable impact—combining technical fluency with capital discipline and commercialization rigor.
+His focus today is building durable biotechnology platforms that translate complex science into measurable impact — combining technical fluency with capital discipline and commercialization rigor.
+He is equally attuned to how frontier biotechnologies intersect with national security and U.S. competitiveness, and the role science-driven companies can play in strengthening both.

 Cutler Whitely